African Swine Fever

 - With the best information currently available, and until we learn more, extreme caution should be taken when considering hosting someone on US farms from an ASF, or another FAD, positive region of the world.
 If it is needed, the USDA Foreign Animal Disease Diagnostic Laboratory on Plum Island requires a 5-day downtime for anyone planning to have contact with susceptible species after working with diseases and animals.
 Reuter article.

-U.S. pork is not affected by the ASF outbreaks in other countries and is safe to eat.
+Pork is safe to eat.
+U.S. pigs are not affected by the ASF outbreaks in other countries, to date.

 - ASF does not affect humans and therefore is not a public health threat.